-We received a notification letter from Nasdaq on March 30, 2020 indicating that the closing bid price per ADS had been below \$1.00 for a period of 30 consecutive business days and that we did not meet the minimum bid price requirement set forth in Rule 5550(a)(2) of the Nasdaq Listing Rules.
-Due to the tolling of compliance period through June 30, 2020, as determined by Nasdaq, we had until December 10, 2020, to regain compliance with the minimum bid price requirement.
-We received a notification letter from the Listing Qualifications Department of Nasdaq dated November 13, 2020 notifying us that we have regained compliance with the requirement.
+We received a notification letter from Nasdaq on November 27, 2023 indicating that the closing bid price per ADS had been below \$1.00 for a period of 30 consecutive business days and that we did not meet the minimum bid price requirement set forth in Rule 5550(a)(2) of the Nasdaq Listing Rules.
+As determined by Nasdaq, we had until May 28, 2024, to regain compliance with the minimum bid price requirement.
+We received a notification letter from the Listing Qualifications Department of Nasdaq dated March 13, 2024 notifying us that we have regained compliance with the requirement.

-In addition, we received a notification letter from Nasdaq on September 16, 2020 indicating that we failed to comply with Rule 5550(b) of the Nasdaq Listing Rules, which requires a minimum \$2.5 million stockholders' equity, or \$35 million market value of listed securities, or \$500,000 of net income from continuing operations.
-The letter also noted that we have until November 2, 2020 to submit a plan to Nasdaq to regain compliance with Rule 5550(b) of the Nasdaq Listing Rules.
-After reviewing the compliance plan which we submitted, Nasdaq granted us an extension to regain compliance.
-Under the terms of the extension, we must, on or before March 15, 2021, complete the actions undertaken by us in the compliance plan and evidence compliance with the Rule 5550(b) of the Nasdaq Listing Rules.
-We received a notification letter from the Listing Qualifications Department of Nasdaq dated February 18, 2021, notifying us that we have regained compliance with the market value requirement.
+We received a notification letter from Nasdaq on December 29, 2023 indicating that we failed to comply with Rule 5550(b)(1) of the Nasdaq Listing Rules, which requires a minimum \$2.5 million stockholders' equity.
+Nasdaq also determined that we did not meet the alternatives of market value of listed securities or net income from continuing operations for continued listing.
+The letter also noted that we had until February 12, 2024 to submit a plan to Nasdaq to regain compliance with Rule 5550(b)(1) of the Nasdaq Listing Rules.
+If the plan is accepted by Nasdaq, we may be granted a compliance period of up to 180 calendar days from the date of the letter to evidence compliance.
+We submitted the plan on February 8, 2024.
+As of the date of this annual report, we have not received any comments on the plan from Nasdaq.

-However, there can be no assurance that we will be able to continue to maintain our compliance with the continued listing requirements of Nasdaq.
+There can be no assurance that we will be able to continue to maintain our compliance with the continued listing requirements of Nasdaq.
 If we fail to satisfy the requirements going forward or fail to regain compliance on a timely basis, our ADSs could be delisted from Nasdaq Capital Market and they would likely be traded on the over-the-counter markets.
 As a result, selling our ADSs could be more difficult because smaller quantities of shares would likely be bought and sold, and security analysts' coverage of us may be reduced.
-In addition, in the event our ADSs are delisted, broker-dealers would bear certain regulatory burdens which may discourage them from effecting transactions in our ADSs and further limit the liquidity.
+In addition, in the event that our ADSs are delisted, broker-dealers would bear certain regulatory burdens which may discourage them from effecting transactions in our ADSs and further limit the liquidity.
 These factors could result in lower trading prices and larger spreads in the bid and ask prices for our ADSs.
 Such delisting from Nasdaq could also greatly impair our ability to raise additional funds through equity or debt financing.